Tax Structure: Tax Base, Tax Rate, Proportional, Regressive, and Progressive Taxation

 A regressive tax is higher at lower incomes.
 The most prominent regressive tax is the Social Security tax, because the tax drops to 0, when earned income exceeds the Social Security wage base limit.
 Regressive taxes especially hurt the poor.
 The inequitable effects of regressive or proportional taxes are often mitigated by payments to the poor and by exempting essential products and services, such as food, from regressive and proportional taxes.

 A progressive tax applies a higher tax rate to higher incomes.
 So if the tax rate on $50,000 is 10% and 20% for $100,000, then, continuing the above example, Bill still owes $5,000 in taxes while Jane must pay $20,000 in taxes.
 However, most progressive taxes are structured as a marginal tax, meaning that the progressive tax rate only applies to that part of the income exceeding a certain amount.
-The portion of the tax base subject to a particular tax rate, known as a tax bracket, always has lower and upper limits, except for the top tax bracket, which has no upper limit.
+The portion of the tax base subject to a particular tax rate, called a tax bracket, always has lower and upper limits, except for the top tax bracket, which has no upper limit.
 To see the current rates published by the IRS, scroll down to the bottom of the current tax table from the instructions for Form 1040.

 Continuing the above example, if the 20% tax rate is only applied to that portion of the income between $50,000 and $100,000, then Jane would owe $5000 on the first $50,000 of income and $10,000 on the 2nd $50,000 of income, a total tax liability of $15,000.